transdigiware/blockchain/reference/hsm-gemalto.md

   ```
   {: codeblock}

-3. **HSM client** Now, run the following command to build the Docker image:
+3. **HSM client:** Now, run the following command to build the Docker image:

    ```
    docker build -t test -f Dockerfile .
    ```
    {: codeblock}

-4. **HSM client** Before you deploy the Docker image to your Kubernetes cluster, it is recommended that you first try to run the image locally.
+4. **HSM client:** Before you deploy the Docker image to your Kubernetes cluster, it is recommended that you first try to run the image locally.
 Run the following command to verify that the image was built successfully:

    ```
    docker run -it -e HSM_ADDRESS=${HSM_ADDRESS} -e CLIENT_ADDRESS=${CLIENT_ADDRESS} -v configs/:/configs test